 An Ethical & Independent Clothing Directory

 I've had a funny journey with determining my personal style.
-I spent my twenties working in fast fashion - as a Visual Merchandiser for Topshop and later, in various roles for the Flannels website - and found myself caught up in fads, trying to keep up with the trends.
+I spent my twenties working in fast fashion - as a Visual Merchandiser for Topshop and later, in various roles for a website selling designer brands - and found myself caught up in fads, trying to keep up with the trends.
 I would buy new clothes on almost a weekly basis, often only wearing something once before shoving it into the back of my wardrobe.
 I bought clothes that didn't suit me or that I didn't feel comfortable in, simply because that was what everyone else was wearing.
 I had different wardrobes for work and my everyday life, almost feeling like I was dressing as a character when I got ready for work.
 It wasn't me.

 I'm no longer interested in fashion, but I still have a keen interest in style.
 My personal style is very, very different to my days of brightly printed trousers & smart shirts to work / twee vintage dresses & white tights on my days off.
 I prefer clothes with a loose, relaxed fit that I feel comfortable in.
 I wear natural fabrics, mainly cotton and linen, that feel hard-wearing and do their job of keeping me cool in summer and warm in winter.
 I only buy something new if it is replacing something in my wardrobe or if I have completely fallen in love and know that I will wear it to death.
 I prefer garments that I can wear all year round, dependent on layering, and that I know I will wear for many years to come.

 When I started to change how I dressed & how I shopped, I didn't know where to look.
 I still have pieces in my wardrobe from shops like Zara and & Other Stories that I love, but I wanted to be more ethical with my clothing choices.
 I wanted to buy from small, independent brands that were conscious about where their fabrics came from and who made their clothes.
-Yes, this means paying more, but if you are buying less and buying items that are made to last, the money spent is worthwhile.
+Yes, this often means paying more, but if you are buying less and buying items that are made to last, the money spent is worthwhile.

 I wished that there was somewhere where I could find a list of these brands all in one space - so I'm creating it here!
 This is a list of all the independent brands that I have stumbled across, mainly through Instagram.
 They all make their clothes in small batches, using natural materials and adhering to more timeless styles that we're used to seeing on the high street.
 This is what I want to fill my wardrobe with.